Pope Urban V

-Pope Urban V (Urbanus V; 1310 – 19 December 1370), born Guillaume de Grimoard, was the head of the Catholic Church from 28 September 1362 until his death in December 1370 and was also a member of the Order of Saint Benedict.
+Pope Urban V (Urbanus V; 1310 – 19 December 1370), born Guillaume de Grimoard, was head of the Catholic Church from 28 September 1362 until his death, in December 1370 and was also a member of the Order of Saint Benedict.
 He was the only Avignon pope to be beatified.

 Even after his election as pontiff, he continued to follow the Benedictine Rule, living simply and modestly.
 His habits did not always gain him supporters who were used to lives of affluence.

 Urban V pressed for reform throughout his pontificate and also oversaw the restoration and construction of churches and monasteries.
 One of the goals he set himself upon his election to the Papacy was the reunion of the Eastern and Western Churches.
 He came as close as some of his predecessors and successors, but did not succeed.

 Early life

 Guillaume de Grimoard was born in 1310 in the Castle of Grizac in the French region of Languedoc (today part of the commune of Le Pont-de-Montvert, department of Lozère), the second son of Guillaume de Grimoard, Lord of Bellegarde, and of Amphélise de Montferrand.
-He had two brothers, Étienne and Anglic the future cardinal, and a sister Delphine.
+He had two brothers, Étienne and Angel the future cardinal, and a sister Delphine.